ara-578/Cafe-NOVA/README.md

+# Cafe NOVA
-# BrewMind Café 🍵 — with Velvet AI
+🍵 — with Velvet AI

 A cozy, glassmorphism-styled café website built with Django, featuring **Velvet AI**, an AI barista chatbot powered by the **Agent Router** API.